8. Standing Required (Formerly Academic Regulation 7)

 Academic Probationary status is incurred:

-(i) once each academic year, if a student has a CGPA of less than 1.70;
+(i) once each academic year upon completion of the winter term, once official final grades are received, if a student has a CGPA of less than 1.70;

-(ii) if on readmission after being suspended or dismissed because of academic reasons (see section i. below);
+(ii) if on readmission after being suspended or dismissed because of academic reasons (see section 8i. below);

 e.
 Eligibility to Continue

 Students in Good Standing are eligible to continue.
-Students on academic probation are eligible to continue if their annual GPA is at least 1.70;
+Students on academic probation are eligible to continue if their AGPA is at least 1.70;

 Notes: